abirhoss/serverless-event-mocks/README.md

 # Event Mocks Python
-A small Python library that includes details mocks of Serverless function events.
+A small Python library that includes detail mocks of Serverless function events.
 Useful when unit testing your Serverless functions.

 Supported Providers and Event Types:
 - [x] AWS: `aws`